Natural Dog Food vs. Holistic Dog Food: What’s the Difference?

 Natural is defined as “Existing in or caused by nature; not made or caused by humankind.”
 Therefore, a natural dog food implies that the products within are derived from nature and not manufactured by humans.

 The U.S. Food & Drug Administration (FDA) does not have a legal definition for natural human or pet products.
-The specific definition of the terms as it relates to pet food: (AAFCO), however, does have a more
+The Association of American Feed Control Officials (AAFCO), however, does have a more specific definition of the terms as it relates to pet food:

 “A feed or ingredient derived solely from plant, animal or mined sources, either in its unprocessed state or having been subject to physical processing, heat processing, rendering, purification, extraction, hydrolysis, enzymolysis or fermentation, but not having been produced or subjected to a chemically synthetic process and not containing any additives or processing aids that are chemically synthetic, except in amounts as might occur unavoidably in good manufacturing practices.”